-- Represent and act as an advocate for the interest of its community. - Consider and report on all matters referred to it by the Southland District Council, or any matter of interest or concern to the Community Board. - Maintain an overview of services provided by the Southland District Council within the community. - Consider annual estimates for expenditure within the community and recommend these to Council. - Communicate with community organisations and special interest groups within the community. - Undertake any other responsibilities that are delegated to it by the Southland District Council.
+- Represent and act as an advocate for the interest of its community. - Consider and reporting on all matters referred to it by the Southland District Council, or any matter of interest or concern to the Community Development Area Subcommittee; - Maintain an overview of services provided by the Southland District Council within the community; - Consider annual estimates for expenditure within the community and recommend these to Council; - Communicate with community organisations and special interest groups within the community; - Undertaking any other responsibilities that are delegated to it by the Southland District Council.

-In addition to these activities, Community Boards will consider how best to provide for their communities, and the people who live there, into the future.
+In addition to these activities, Community Development Area Subcommittees will consider how best to provide for our communities, and the people who live there, into the future.

-Community Board members will provide leadership by:
+Community Development Area Subcommittees will provide leadership by:

-- Positively representing their community and the Southland District - Identifying key issues that will affect their community's future and work with Council staff and other local representatives to facilitate multi-agency collaborative opportunities. - Promote a shared vision for the wider community of interest area and develop ways to work with others to achieve positive outcomes - Community Boards will adopt a strategic focus that will enable members to: - Provide local representation and guidance on wider community issues, initiatives and projects. - Contribute to the development and promotion of community cohesion, by developing and supporting relationships across a range of stakeholders at a local, regional and national level. - Take part in local community forums, meetings and workshops. - Inform local residents and ratepayers on issues that affect them.
+- Positively representing their community and the Southland District; - Identifying key issues that will affect their community's future and work with Council staff and other local representatives to facilitate multi-agency collaborative opportunities. - Promote a shared vision for the wider community of interest area and develop ways to work with others to achieve positive outcomes

+Community Development Area Subcommittees will adopt a strategic focus that will enable members to:

+- Provide local representation and guidance on wider community issues, initiatives and projects. - Contribute to the development and promotion of community cohesion, by developing and supporting relationships across a range of stakeholders at a local, regional and national level. - Take part in local community forums, meetings and workshops. - Inform local residents and ratepayers on issues that affect them.

-Community Boards shall have the following delegated powers and be accountable to Council for the exercising of these powers
+Community Development Area Subcommittees shall have the following delegated powers and be accountable to Council for the exercising of these powers.

-Engagement and representation by:
+Engagement and representation